runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10047-utility-x-json-processinng.md

 }
 ```

-Then create the resource file `d10047.json`, the file content should be as following:
+Then create the resource up.god.file `d10047.json`, the up.god.file content should be as following:

 ```json
 {